flunders/tekkendocs/docs/index.md

 ![](/images/tekken-7-logo.png)

-Tekken Guide is a resource for new to learn the game.
+Tekken Guide is a resource for new players to learn the game.

 ##